chenludi/chenludi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am looking for a postdoc job (starting from Jan/Feb 2026) now!
+I will also be on the job market for a tenure-track assistant professor position this fall!

 I am currently a postdoctoral researcher at the Department of Ecology and Evolutionary Biology, University of California, Los Angeles, where I am working with Kirk Lohmueller ([Lohmueller Lab](https://lohmueller.eeb.ucla.edu/people/)).
 My research integrates population genetics, empirical human genomics, and biomedical applications.

 My overall research goal is to understand how species survive in changing environments by studying their genetic and epigenetic variation.
 I combine evolutionary theory, population genetics model-based and machine-learning methods, and genomic data to answer the question of how natural selection affects human health.